 1. Essential Oils

 I was once asked at a party what one thing I would take to a desert island.
 I was totally mocked for saying essential oils.
 But it's true.
-There are three that I don't leave home without, whether I'm going to work or to another continent: Tea Tree, Lavender and Immune Illume Essential blend from Living Libations.
+There are three that I don't leave home without, whether I'm going to work or to another continent: Tea Tree, Lavender and Illume Classic Camphorous blend from Living Libations.
 Okay, I know these are technically three things but I'm lumping them into one (plus, they're pretty small).

 - Lavender essential oil, one of my favourite scents of all time, helps to calm my nerves and soothes any muscle aches and tension.
 Plus, since it smells so lovely, it's a great one to dab just under my nostrils when I've been on an airplane for five hours and things are getting a little stinky.